SamuelWiqvist/adamcmcpaper/README.md

 ## File structure

-The files (in the master branch) are structured as following
+The files (in the master branch) are structured as following:

 /DWPSDE model
 - source files for the implementations of the algorithms for the DWP-SDE model